 Network Magic Pro offered a few more features, including enhanced Wi-Fi security, status alerts, and the ability to control internet access.
 It could also give you screenshots of device activity.

 As Cisco Network Magic is now discontinued, out of date, and impractical, you’ll have to find a viable replacement.
 If you were a fan of Network Magic and value the extra features included with the Pro version, this article aims to help you find the best alternative.

 Network Magic Pro let you connect devices in a matter of minutes.
 It allowed you to share files, printers, and internet connections.
 It protected your network with advanced WPA security capacities, while offering status alerts and the ability to proactively troubleshoot and repair your network.
-It’s hard to imagine a suitable alternative, but there are some powerful tools on the market in 2020.
+It’s hard to imagine a suitable alternative, but there are some powerful tools on the market today.
 To make choosing between them easier, I’ve compiled this list of my favorites.